 Mycetoma has no apparent racial predilection.

-Mycetoma is most common in persons aged 20-50 years.
+Mycetoma is most common in persons aged 20-50 years, with a mean of 34 years.

 Several years later, a painless subcutaneous nodule is observed.
 After some years, massive swelling of the area occurs, with induration, skin rupture, and sinus tract formation.